 | Completely dark room | JVC (contrast advantage shines in the dark) |

-If you're building a projector setup yourself or want something more affordable, these deliver genuinely good results.
+If you're building a setup yourself or want something more affordable, these deliver genuinely good results.

 Epson Home Cinema 2350 (~$1,300) — Our most-recommended budget projector.
 3LCD (no rainbow effect), 2,800 lumens, pixel-shifted 4K.
 Built-in Android TV.
 Bright enough for rooms with some ambient light.